20 Best Famous Dr Seuss Quotes with Graphics

 17. “It’s a troublesome world.
 All the people who are in it are troubled with troubles almost every minute.
 You ought to be thankful, a whole heaping lot, for the places and people you’re lucky you’re not.” -- Dr. Seuss

 18. "Everything stinks 'till it’s finished." -- Dr. Seuss

 19. "The main problem with writing in verse is, if your fourth line doesn't come out right, you've got to throw four lines away and figure out a whole new way to attack the problem.
 So the mortality rate is terrific." -- Dr. Seuss

-20. I particularly like this quote from Dr. Seuss because I strive to write books and create materials that get to the heart of topics quickly and make concepts easy to grasp and put into action.
-That's why I created my "A quick look at" series of self-help books.
+20. I particularly like this quote from Dr. Seuss because I strive to write self-help books and create therapy materials that get to the heart of topics quickly and make concepts easy to grasp and put into action.

 “So the writer who breeds more words than he needs, is making a chore for the reader who reads.” -- Dr. Seuss